aws/aws-cdk/packages/@aws-cdk/aws-efs/README.md

 Amazon EFS provides elastic, shared file storage that is POSIX-compliant.
 The file system you create supports concurrent read and write access from multiple Amazon EC2 instances and is accessible from all of the Availability Zones in the AWS Region where it is created.
-Learn more about [file systems](https://docs.aws.amazon.com/efs/latest/ug/creating-using.html)
+Learn more about [EFS file systems](https://docs.aws.amazon.com/efs/latest/ug/creating-using.html)

 ### Create an Amazon EFS file system

 A Virtual Private Cloud (VPC) is required where you want EC2 instances to connect to your file system.
-The following example creates a file system that is not encrypted at rest, running in `General Purpose` performance mode, and `Bursting` throughput mode and does not transition files to the Infrequent Access (IA) storage class.
+The following example creates a file system that is encrypted at rest, running in `General Purpose` performance mode, and `Bursting` throughput mode and does not transition files to the Infrequent Access (IA) storage class.